popgemy/fierce-parsley-91589/content/pages/index.md

     title: Fast
     subtitle: "Coda is fast protcol you can\_Send and receive or even hold your\_less than a 5 second"
     features:
-      - title: Coda gives big Services for low cost
+      - title: Unlimited decentralized services
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: |2